Docs

 • batch-axis semantics

-• output order: decoded, bottom_mask, gap_mask
+• six-output order: decoded, bottom_mask, gap_mask, fault_mask, semantic_bottom_mask, bottom_provenance

 REST, gRPC, And Inference Servers